 When it comes to relaxing exercises that are easy on the joints and can be done anywhere, tai chi often comes to mind.
 The traditional Chinese practice has been found to improve balance, help reduce pain, and boost mental well-being.
-It may also enhance quality of life for people with a range of chronic conditions, from heart disease to cancer.
+It may also enhance quality of life for people with chronic conditions, including heart failure, various cancers, stroke, fibromyalgia, and back pain.

 Despite the health benefits, though, learning the practice can be time consuming, with some disciplines consisting of up to 108 different moves.
 A newer variation of tai chi, called tai chi chih, is just as calming but much simpler to learn, making it an ideal activity for those interested in a non-vigorous strength exercise.